brianhou/textmycalendar/README.md

 ### Setup ###

 1. Set up a Google Voice number and make sure it forwards texts to your email.
-This can be changed in your Google Voice settings (_Voicemail & Text > Text Forwarding_).
+This can be changed in your Google Voice settings under _Voicemail & Text > Text Forwarding_.
 2. Create a Gmail filter to catch the Google Voice emails you receive when you text yourself.
 Label them with **calendar**.
 3. Obtain a Twilio phone number and fill in the fields of twilio.gs with your **Account SID**, **Auth Token**, your **Twilio phone number**, and the phone number you'd like to receive notifications from.
 You can find the first two on your Twilio dashboard and the third on the Numbers tab.
 4. Create a new project at http://script.google.com.
 Copy and paste the scripts into script files.